iAnanich/gismeteo-news-scraping/README.md

 When spider scrapes `news` page, first of all it fetches `indexes` list of scraped articles from last week using Scrapy Cloud API.
 Then spider iterates over links to articles and scrapes only articles that aren't in the `indexes` list.

+#### Inheriting

+In `scrapy_climate/spider.py` Python module it is `TemplateSpider` class which can be use used as parent for actually running spiders.
+To make new spider you will need to configure it's selectors and define name, domain, and relative path to first page.
+More about it in the docstrings.